Jadetabony/wta_hikes/README.md

 At recthetrail.com, you can input a hike that you like along with either a rating or a trip report and it will give you five hike recommendations!

 If you already have a WTA username, you can provide that for tailored refined hike recommendations.

+[Recthetrail.com](http://recthetrail.com/) is created using Flask and self-hosted on AWS.

 ![image](img/userinput.png)